-Slowing traffic, declining geopolitical stability and rising concerns over defaults and bankruptcies are three contributors to the increased need for monitoring services.
-Early warning of airlines facing challenges can be the difference between removing aircraft quickly and efficiently, or facing a default or repossession.
+The need for better risk mapping and monitoring is escalating.
+Tightening margins, declining geopolitical stability and rising concerns over defaults and bankruptcies all drive demand for more transparent transactions within the market.
+Early warning signs of airlines facing challenges can be the difference between removing aircraft quickly and efficiently, or facing a default or repossession.

 Example Case Study